starlit-nox/reading-notes/201/Class01/classnotes_01.md

 - it sends requests back to the server for any CSS and JS files and from those it parses CSS and JS

-- browser then generates an in-emory DOM tree from the parsed HTML, CSSOM from the CSS, and complies & executes from JS
+- browser then generates an in-memory DOM tree from the parsed HTML, CSSOM from the CSS, and complies & executes from JS

 - browser builds the DOM tree and applies the styles from the CSSOM tree and executes the JS